The following limitations are inherent to the design, not bugs to be fixed.

 As a workaround, perform an update of the entire object, changing only the desired fields in your copy.

-Due to a Java issue on Windows systems (JDK-8057894), when configuring DS servers with data confidentiality enabled, you might see an error message containing the following text:
+Due to a Java issue on Windows systems (JDK-8057894), when configuring DS servers with data confidentiality enabled, DS might display an error message containing the following text:

 Unexpected CryptoAPI failure generating seed